JessicaUppal/leaflet-challenge/README.md

    * Include popups that provide additional information about the earthquake when a marker is clicked.

-   * Create a legend that will provide context for your map data.
+   * Create a legend that will provide context for earthquake magnitude.

 ![2-BasicMap](Images/2-MapLabel.png)